dazzabenn/user-management/README.md

 Some enhancements that can be made:
 * Add "services" to move the business logic out of the controllers, leaving them to just orchestrate.
-* Add authentication using JSON Web Token s
+* Add authentication using JSON Web Tokens
+* Use an actual database to store the data, e.g. MongoDB

 ## Adding a user